 There are two ways to assign the tiers automatically:

-Auto (Position): Assigns the tiers according to their position, hence the first tier in transcription 1 will be assigned to the first tier in transcription 2. the second tier in transcription 1 will be assigned to the second tier in transcription 2 etc.
+Auto (Position): Assigns the tiers according to their position, hence the first tier in transcription 1 will be assigned to the first tier in transcription 2, the second tier in transcription 1 will be assigned to the second tier in transcription 2 etc.

 Auto (Properties): Assigns the tiers according to their properties, hence tiers with the same speaker abbreviation and the same category are assigned to each other.